City Lit a cappella

 What level is the course and do I need any particular skills?

-Contact della.rhodes@citylit.ac.uk to arrange an audition.
+Contact della.rhodes@citylit.ac.uk to discuss joining the group and to arrange an audition.

 You will need to follow written and verbal instructions in English and engage in class discussions.